marcellino-ornelas/create-components-react/README.md

 This feature allows a user to construct how of each file of a component should render within a repo.
 This gives the ability for a user to modify or add to the structure of a component and the files it should include.

-> Note: create-compoents-react uses a templating engine to compile and render the files.
+> Note: create-components-react uses a templating engine to compile and render the files.
 More documentation on how to use the templating engine can be found [here](http://olado.github.io/doT/index.html)

 ### Syntax